 If you consume cricket powder, you’re actually eating the entire cricket.

-Crickets contain very valuable minerals and nutrients which may help to slow the progression of hair loss.
+Crickets contain very valuable minerals and nutrients that may help to slow the progression of hair loss.

-In some cases it might also help to promote hair regrowth for those who've already experienced loss.
+In some cases, it might also help to promote hair regrowth for those who've experienced temporary loss.

-Cricket powder contains valuable minerals which are unfortunately scarce in the modern diet.
+Cricket powder contains valuable minerals which are sometimes lacking in the modern diet.

 - Edible Cricket Composition For Preventing Hair Loss, Improving Hair Follicles and Promoting Hair Regrowth - the abstract states:

-Or they can be taken in the form of 60-100 g (grams) of formulations on a daily basis.
-Edible crickets reduce the concern about side effects and are safe."
+Or they can be taken in the form of 60-100 g (grams) of pills, tablets, or related formulations on a daily basis.
+Edible crickets have minimal side effects and are considered safe.

 Edible cricket protein contains iron (Fe), zinc (Ze), copper (Cu), and biotin (Biotin, Vitamin B7).

-The stated benefits in the patent application for utilizing cricket proteins is summarized as:
+The stated benefits in the patent application for utilizing cricket proteins are summarized as:

 "The promotion of hair regrowth, the prevention of hair loss, and the improvement of hair follicles are easily recognized."

-Some of the rich minerals contained in cricket protein powder includes, but isn't limited to:
+Some of the rich minerals contained in cricket protein powder include, but aren't limited to:

 Iron (Fe) deficiencies may prevent the efficient flow of oxygen to tissues from the center of the hemoglobin in red blood cells.